emsesp/docs/docs/Configuring.md

 ## Scheduling Actions

 Use the scheduler to call commands at specific intervals.
-This is useful for example to set the hot water temperature to a higher value in the morning and evening, or do a system restart each week.
+This is useful for example to set the hot water temperature to a higher value in the morning and evening, or do a system restart each week (by using `system/restart` in the Command field).

 ![Web](_media/screenshot/web_scheduler.png)